 A kitchen backsplash featuring a patterned tile picture frame and square tile wall.

-Featuring: Riad White, Cybele Grey, Siberian Pearl Somerset, Siberian Pearl and Siberian Pearl Barnes.
+Featuring: Nuovo Riad Bianco, Cybele Grey, Siberian Pearl Somerset, Siberian Pearl and Siberian Pearl Barnes.

 We hope you feel more confident approaching your design.
 Explore our wide selection of trim and accessories to find the right finishing piece to your tile design.
 Want more in-depth instruction?
 Read our comprehensive Guide to Layering Tile Trim and Profiles.
 And if you need more guidance, schedule a free design consultation.
 Our tile experts are always on hand to help you achieve your dream space.